GiGiDKR/OhMyTermux/README.md

 To enter proot use the command ```debian```, from there you can install aditional software with apt and use cp2menu in termux to copy the menu items over to termux xfce menu.

-&nbsp;

-There are two scripts available for this setup as well
+There are two scripts available for this setup as well :

 ```prun```  Running this followed by a command you want to run from the debian proot install will allow you to run stuff from the termux terminal without running ```debian``` to get into the proot itself.